 Of the major world religions, Christianity and Judaism are likely the most similar.
 Christianity and Judaism both believe in one God who is almighty, omniscient, omnipresent, eternal, and infinite.
 Both religions believe in a God who is holy, righteous, and just, while at the same time loving, forgiving, and merciful.
 Christianity and Judaism share the Hebrew Scriptures (the Old Testament) as the authoritative Word of God, although Christianity includes the New Testament as well.
 Both Christianity and Judaism believe in the existence of heaven, the eternal dwelling place of the righteous, and hell, the eternal dwelling place of the wicked (although not all Christians and not all Jews believe in the eternality of hell).
 Christianity and Judaism have basically the same ethical code, commonly known today as Judeo-Christian.
 Both Judaism and Christianity teach that God has a special plan for the nation of Israel and the Jewish people.

 Jesus Christ is the fulfillment of the Hebrew prophecies of a coming Messiah.
 Psalm 22:14-18 describes an event undeniably similar to Jesus’ crucifixion, "I am poured out like water, and all my bones are out of joint.
 My heart has turned to wax; it has melted away within me.
 My strength is dried up like a potsherd, and my tongue sticks to the roof of my mouth; you lay me in the dust of death.
 Dogs have surrounded me; a band of evil men has encircled me, they have pierced my hands and my feet.
 I can count all my bones; people stare and gloat over me.
 They divide my garments among them and cast lots for my clothing."
-Clearly this messianic prophecy can be none other than Jesus Christ whose crucifixion fulfilled each of these details (Luke 23; John 19).
+Clearly, this messianic prophecy speaks of Jesus Christ, whose crucifixion fulfilled each of these details (Luke 23; John 19).

 There is no more accurate description of Jesus than Isaiah 53:3-6, "He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.
 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all."